-The Borrego Unified School District, with offices on the high school campus, serves grades K-12 (currently 450 students) who attend five schools.
-Our School District includes Ocotillo Wells, and serves discretionary students from Ranchita, and Salton City.
-A new charter school was recently approved by the Borrego Unified School District (BSUSD) Board of Trustees.
-The BSUSD Board of Trustees consists of five elected members.
+The Borrego Unified School District, with offices on the High School campus, serves grades K-12 (currently 450 students) who attend five schools.
+Our School District includes Ocotillo Wells, and serves discretionary students from Ranchita and Salton City.
+A new charter school was recently approved by the Borrego Unified School District (BSUSD) Board of Trustees, which consists of five elected members.